Report of Dr. Hollowmas on the Incident at Jackrabbit Five

 So this goat is still royally pissed, for which I do not blame her, because cryosleep is no picnic on top of a dead kid and she is getting dry as space in there, which does not help the matter.
 I yell for the lube and Angel Eyes hands it over—I mean, he’s standing practically on top of me, on account of Harsh, and hey, it’s the same stuff, when you get right down to it.

-Explanatory note: Medical lubricant used for delivery falls into two major categories, water and oil based, and is approved for use both human and animal patients.
-For more information on the uses of medical lubricant, please consult the archives.
+Explanatory note: Medical lubricant used for delivery falls into two major categories, water and oil based, and

 You’ll get one helluva education if you do, I’ll tell you that.